Apollo Theater 3/09/12: Background

-The show was recorded at the Apollo Theater in New York City on March 9, 2012 and was a warm-up date for the band's upcoming Wrecking Ball World Tour.
-The show also marked the first full performance for Springsteen and the E Street Band following the death of Clarence Clemons and the first to feature the newly assembled nine piece backing band that Springsteen would use on his upcoming tours.
-The performance was also aired live on E Street Radio.
+The show was recorded at the Apollo Theater in New York City on March 9, 2012, and was a warm-up date for the band's upcoming Wrecking Ball World Tour.
+The show also marked the first full performance for Springsteen and the E Street Band following the death of Clarence Clemons, and the first to feature the newly assembled nine-piece backing band that Springsteen would use on his upcoming tours.
+The performance aired live on E Street Radio.

 Track listing

 All tracks by Bruce Springsteen, except where noted.